tutim-io/tutim/README.md

   ...defaultFields, // optional built in input fields based on MUI
   [InputType.Text]: ({ inputProps }) => <input {...inputProps} />,
   'custom-field': (fieldProps) => <CustomField {...fieldProps} />,
-  // add any type of input and reference it by 'inputType' };
+  // add any type of input and reference it by 'type' };

 const App = (): JSX.Element => {